aravindj/aravindj.github.com/_posts/2012-04-25-designbin.md

 temporary design (html, css & image files) and get an url for those files, which you can share with people and get feedback.

-You can get to look at the code <a href="https://github.com/aravindj/Designbin">here</a>
+You can have a look at the code <a href="https://github.com/aravindj/Designbin">here</a>

 Try and see if its useful for you!